CompPhotoChem/bachelor-qc-2/azobenzene/README.md

 | 17,18 | Excited State Calculation* | Acetonitrile (CPCM)  | TD-B3LYP/def2-TZVP | Absorption spectra of *E*- and *Z*-MYH+ (ammonium) |

 *The equilibrium geometries of all isomers and tautomers are provided [here]().

+## Results — Part II

+Compile for the six calculated absorption spectra the same properties as for the first part.
+Decide which electronic states are relevant based on their oscillator strength.

+Discuss the following points:

+- What is the effect of the auxochrom (Dimethyl-amino group) on the absorption properties of the neutral and charged isomers?
+- Which tautomer, azonium or ammonium, absorbs at lower energy?
+How to rationalize this?